hackintosh-club/ERYING-B760I-OpenCore/README.EN.md

 ### Notes

  - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) or [OCAuxiliaryTools](https://github.com/ic005k/OCAuxiliaryTools) build your SMBIOS
- - Intel AX211 WiFi driver ([AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases)in this EFI is only applicable to MacOS 14 Sonoma.
+ - Intel AX211 WiFi driver [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases)in this EFI is only applicable to MacOS 14.4 Sonoma Below.
 Please download and replace this driver yourself when installing other MacOS versions
  - To use a CPU with a Efficient-core, the Kernel - ProvideCurrentCpuinfo option in the configuration file must be checked

 ### Bios Setup